sen0rxol0/FutureRestore-Script/README.md

 - iPad 7th Gen (2019)
 - iPod Touch 7th Gen (2019)

-More may come :)

 ## How to use:

-0.1.
-Have a SHSH blob from a SHSH Blobs saver ready
+1. Have a SHSH blob from a SHSH Blobs saver ready

-0.2.
-Download a IPSW with same firmware version as saved SHSH blob
+2. Download a IPSW with same firmware version as the saved SHSH blob

-0.3.
-Clone this git repository
+3. Clone this git repository

-1. Open the Terminal `cd` into the folder and then run:
+4. Open the Terminal `cd` into directory and then run:

 ```
 chmod +x restore.sh
-./restore.sh
+./restore.sh <SHSH> <IPSW>
 ```

 ## Note:

-Make sure the SEP is compatible with the version you are trying to restore.
+Make sure the SEP is compatible with the firmware version you are trying to restore.

-This will wipe all of your data.
+> WARNING: This will wipe all of your data.

-## Sep Compatibility

-For a7 you can downgrade iOS 11.3-12.4.4

-For all other devices you can go only to 13.3 asfaik

 ## Credits: